DESIRE6G/IML-CP-Proxy/exercises/README.md

 | ONLY_WRITE | Does not read on startup, but update                                |
 | ONLY_READ  | Only load entries from redis on startup, but do not save any change |
 | OFF        | Do not use redis entirely                                           |

+The configuration can accept `source` for one source, `sources` for mutliple sources. `target` and `targets` similarly handled.

+For fully detailed paraméters, you can find `ProxyConfig` Pydantic model in proxy.py that determines the structure of the configuration files or you can find multiple testcases in the repository.

+### Preload

+The proxy can help you to preload entries in the dataplane on startup.
+For that you can check the `preload` examples in testcases.

+## Use as lib

+The Proxy can be used as a lib as well.
+You can directly create a Pydantic modell and pass it to the `start_servers_by_proxy_config` function.

+If you need more detailed control on the tool, you can initiate the `ProxyServer` classes directly, check the source code for more information.

 ## Testing enviroment